kloimhardt/bb-web/README.md

 ## Footnotes

 <a name="myfootnote1">1</a>: Opening a command prompt on Mac is via Applications->Utilities->Terminal, on Windows via Start->Run->cmd.
-Make `bb-web` the current directory using the `cd` command before typing the `bb server.clj` command.
+Make `bb-web-master` the current directory using the `cd` command before typing the `bb ...` commands.
 The console window showing the command prompt is most probably white text on dark background.

 <a name="myfootnote2">2</a>: I have no affiliations with Luminus.
 But I think the book-format AND -market is still the best way to advance new technology.

 <a name="myfootnote3">3</a>: I started Clojure using Parinfer.
 Its ingenious (and only useful) "smart" mode was available early on in the Atom editor.
 I moved to Spacemacs though because of Cider (no smart mode there so learned Paredit).

-<a name="myfootnote4">4</a>: Developing lager Clojure projects in Windows is best done using its Subsystem for Linux (WSL).
-The topic of using JVM+Clojure on native MS-Windows is not in scope here.
-In a way, `bb-web` is there to avoid this particular rabbit hole.
+<a name="myfootnote4">4</a>: The topic of using JVM+Clojure on native MS-Windows is not in scope here. [scoop-clojure](https://github.com/littleli/scoop-clojure) might be a good starting option.
+I develop larger projects in Windows using its Subsystem for Linux (WSL).